basimkhajwal/LambdaBird/README.md

 ## TODO
 - Add a score label to show the current score
-- Add background graphics
 - Create an image for the lambda bird
 - Add proper graphics for the pipes
-- Create & animate the ground at the bottom
 - Create a logo for the menu
 - Add a death screen